 Titama moved her head back, spine flexing like a spring.
 Before Skux could make a move to block her, Titama lunged forward and butted him in the face.
 Skux’s nose imploded.
 Releasing his grip on Titama’s arms, he stumbled back with blood spewing from his nostrils.
 Tears filled Skux’s eyes and blinded him.
 Titama used the distraction to grab Skux by the shoulder and sweep one leg into the back of his right knee.
-She threw the fat man to the ground.
+She threw the fat young man to the ground.
 His head rebounded off the concrete with a noise like a melon being smacked against a wall.
-As soon as he was down, Titama kicked him in the side of the head.
+As soon as he was down, Titama kicked him in the side of the skull.
 The steel toe of her work boot hit Skux just above the right ear and whiplashed his face to the side, knocking him unconscious.

 The one-sided fight had only lasted seconds and Riotgrrrl hadn’t had time to react.
 Titama gave her a hard look and she backed away, raising her hands.
 Riotgrrrl’s hair was still tortured and falling across her face, half-hiding the dark rings of makeup under her eyes.
 She was wearing a black jacket with sleeves that pooled around her wrists.
 Riotgrrrl looked like she was surrendering but Titama knew exactly what was coming next.

-“Never liked you anyway, bitch.”
-Riotgrrrl said.
+“Never liked you anyway, bitch,” Riotgrrrl said.

 Riotgrrrl’s raised arms shot suddenly down to her sides.
 Two extendable batons slid out of hidden holsters that were strapped to her forearms, covered by her sleeves, and into her waiting hands.
 She unsnapped both batons in one brisk movement.
 Given California’s extreme gun laws and enforcement methods, unlike the good old days all gang members had to be skilled in hand-to-hand combat and usually carried close quarter weapons like knives, knuckle dusters, or batons like these.
-The batons extended in three sections, black and metal with a bone-breaking round bulb on their ends.
+The batons extended in three sections, black metal, with a bone-breaking round bulb on their ends.
 Yelling, Riotgrrrl spun toward Titama like a whirling dervish.

 “Get off of me!”
 Riotgrrrl said.